intel/ai-reference-models/docs/general/tensorflow/LaunchBenchmark.md

                         argument can only be used in conjunction with a --docker-image.
-  --debug               Launches debug mode which doesn't execute start.sh
+  --debug               Launches debug mode which doesn't execute start.sh --noinstall           Whether to install packages for a given model when
+                        running in docker (default --noinstall='False') or on bare metal (default --noinstall='True')
 ```

 ## Volume mounts